nandoflorestan/pluserable/README.rst

 Introduction to *pluserable*
 ============================

 *pluserable* provides generic user registration for the Pyramid web framework, if your web app uses SQLAlchemy.

 It is a pluggable web application that provides user registration, login, logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

-It is being refactored to support other web frameworks.
+It is gradually being refactored to support other web frameworks.

 The documentation is at http://docs.nando.audio/pluserable/latest/